juanroldan1989/py-uploader/README.md

 10. **Slack** notifications for success/failures scenarios on Docker images security and best practices.
 11. **Slack** notifications for success/failures scenarios on Deployment.

+## Reusable workflows

+- The `build-validate-push.yml` file encapsulates the entire process of **Build, Validate and Push for Docker images**, allowing for reuse on multiple images.

+- **Parameterization**: Each job calls the reusable workflow with **different** parameters (e.g., **image name** and **working directory**), eliminating redundancy.

+- **Parallelizing** jobs that don’t need to be sequential (e.g., multiple builds for different images) could be really beneficial for performance.

+- This structure makes the workflow more **maintainable** and **scalable** as the project grows.

+### Potential Workflow Call Overheads

+- Drawback: Calling a reusable workflow introduces a slight overhead compared to having all the steps directly in the main workflow.
+This might not be noticeable on smaller projects but could become an issue if you have many reusable workflows and job transitions.

+- Solution: Consider the **tradeoff between modularity and performance**.
+For **critical-path** tasks where time matters, consider **inlining the most performance-critical steps** into the main workflow to avoid overhead.

 ## Provision Infrastructure

 ### Docker Images (build/push)